code-saturne/code_saturne/doc/doxygen/user_guide/advanced_setup.md

 Prescribing particle boundary conditions
 ========================================

 In the framework of the multiphase Lagrangian modelling, the management of the boundary conditions concerns the particle behaviour when there is an interaction between its trajectory and a boundary face.
 These boundary conditions may be imposed independently of those concerning the Eulerian fluid phase (but they are of course generally consistent).
 The boundary condition zones are actually redefined by the Lagrangian module ([boundary zones](@ref cs_user_lagr_boundary_conditions_h_zones)), and a type of particle behaviour is associated with each one.
-The boundary conditions related to particles can be defined in the Graphical User Interface (GUI) or in the \ref cs_user_lagr_boundary_conditions.c} file.
-More advanced user-defined boundary conditions can be prescribed in the \ref cs_user_lagr_in function from \ref cs_user_lagr_particle.c}.
+The boundary conditions related to particles can be defined in the Graphical User Interface (GUI) or in the \ref cs_user_lagr_boundary_conditions.cpp} file.
+More advanced user-defined boundary conditions can be prescribed in the \ref cs_user_lagr_in function from \ref cs_user_lagr_particle.cpp}.

 Use of the GUI
 --------------